jdomingu19/jdomingu19/README.md

 💡 **Interests** — Software Engineering · System Design · Technical Leadership · Technology · Personal Development

-> **My goal:** continuously grow as an engineer and contribute to the software industry by designing **high-quality systems, leading with purpose, and building software that creates real value.**
+> Grow as an engineer and contribute to the software industry by designing **high-quality systems, leading with purpose, and building software that creates real value.**

 <table>